itcc-pedcanportal/services-dkfz/README.md

 The de.NBI Cloud Portal provides access to bioinformatics computing resources across Germany.

-## Step 3: Apply for Access to ITCCprod Services
+## Step 3: Apply for Access to de.NBI cloud Services hosted via OpenStack at the DKFZ

 Once registered with the de.NBI Cloud Portal, you can apply for access to our specific services: